 13.13.
 Calculation algorithm “ParticleSwarmOptimization

-This is an optimization method allowing for global minimum search of a general error function J of type L^1, L^2 or L^{\infty}, with or without weights.
+This is a mono-objective optimization method, allowing for global minimum search of a general error function J of type L^1, L^2 or L^{\infty}, with or without weights, as described in the section for Going further in the state estimation by optimization methods.
+As it is an optimization meta-heuristic, reaching a global or local optimal result is nevertheless not guaranteed (except in its hybrid “VLS” version).
 The default error function is the augmented weighted least squares function, classically used in data assimilation.

 The general required commands, available in the editing user graphical or textual interface, are the following: